iangullo/mudclub/README.md

 TODO
 ==
-* Manage statistics associated to events
+* Improve management of statistics associated to events - excel export/import.
 * Export/import from Excel of drills & training sessions (matches in future).
 * Some UI polishing.
 * Create a webmin module to manage the service : edit club name, app logo, data storage locations, etc.